+1. INTRODUCTION

-1. Introduction.
-The problem of cooperatively performing a known set of tasks in a decentralized computing environment subject to failures is one of the fundamental problems in distributed computing.
-Variations on this problem have been studied in a variety of different settings, including, for example, message-passing models [7, 8, 11], shared-memory models [18, 17, 2, 21, 19], and partitionable network models [10, 20].
-In the settings where network partitions may interfere with the progress of computation, the challenge is to maintain efficiency despite dynamically changing processor connectivity.
+The problem of cooperatively performing a known set of tasks in a decentralized setting where the computing medium is subject to failures is one of the fundamental problems in distributed computing.
+Variations on this problem have been studied in a variety of settings, for example, in message-passing models [6, 7, 10] and in partitionable network models [9, 16].
+In the settings where network partitions may interfere with the progress of computation, the challenge is to maintain efficiency despite the dynamically changing processor connectivity.